DEFRA/ffc-sfi-payment-submission/README.md

 This service uses the [FFC CI pipeline](https://github.com/DEFRA/ffc-jenkins-pipeline-library)

+## Batch sequencing

+Both Accounts Payable (AP) and Accounts Receivable (AR) output files include an integer sequence number.
+This number is incremented on each batch generation.
+As the maximum number DAX can accept is `9999`, subsequent batches will restart from `1`.

 ## Licence

 THIS INFORMATION IS LICENSED UNDER THE CONDITIONS OF THE OPEN GOVERNMENT LICENCE found at: